 Optimized Camera and Lighting Design Evaluations (2013-2014).
 Found that the previously identified lighting and Sony F5 camera enable us to record transect video of equal or superior quality to that currently recorded by the ROVs.
 The F5, in combination with the light the SeaLite Spheres provide, is also capable of shooting at a higher frame rate and faster shutter speed than those used on the ROVs.
 This allows the transect speeds to be increased from 1 to 2 knots.
 Increasing the transect speed both eliminates the need for wings or ducts on the vehicle to maintain stability and allows us to observe some of the animals that can evaded the vehicle at lower speeds.
 In addition, this camera is capable of producing UltraHD (4K) video, a capability that can be implemented when a recorder becomes available that can handle the data rate required to do so.

 Camera/Recorder/Electronic Integration and Pressure Housing Assembly and Testing (2015).
 The Sony F5 camera and AJA video recorder chosen in 2014, along with the control electronics designed this year were packed efficiently into a chassis designed to fit into a surplus titanium pressure housing (Fig. 1).
 The pressure housing was fitted with a new dome ring designed to accommodate the corrective optics and low-distortion glass dome that was specifically designed for this application.
 Integration of the camera and electronics went well, with the integrated camera and electronics proceeding as expected.
-However, it was discovered during pressure testing of the dome that the initial dome/seat design was not reliable and dome failures occurred.
+However, it was discovered during pressure testing of the dome that the initial dome/seat design was not reliable and two dome failures occurred in pressure testing.
 (See the 2016 proposal for details)